 I would recommend the following for counteracting sitting too much:

 - Set a noised alarm on your desktop or cell phone as a reminder to get up every hour.

-Yes, sitting too much is bad for you and can be as bad as smoking or eating unhealthy foods.
+In conclusion, yes, sitting too much is bad for you and can be as bad as smoking or eating unhealthy foods.
 However, just like you can stop smoking and eat healthier foods, you can improve your sitting throughout the day.
 If you would like with developing a game plan to get you out of the chair, contact us today!